-The NFVI encompasses the virtualized infrastructure where the VNFs are instantiated, managed, and executed.
-This infrastructure comprises physical storage, network, and computational resources, which are abstracted into virtual resources through a virtualization layer.
-The virtualization layer is made up of a hypervisor that creates and manages virtualized devices, such as Virtual Machines (VMs) and containers, providing isolation for each VNF to operate independently.
-In Figure 1, the VNFs symbolize the instances that execute on the NFVI.
+The NFVI encompasses the virtualised infrastructure where the VNFs are instantiated, managed, and executed.
+This infrastructure comprises physical storage, network, and computational resources, which are abstracted into virtual resources through a virtualisation layer.
+The virtualisation layer is made up of a hypervisor that creates and manages virtualised devices, such as virtual machines (VMs) and containers, providing isolation for each VNF to operate independently.
+In Figure 1, the VNFs symbolise the instances that execute on the NFVI.

 NFV-MANO is composed of three main modules.
-The first module is the NFV Orchestrator (NFVO), which facilitates the composition of VNFs on SFCs (Service Function Chains) [21, 22].
+The first module is the NFV orchestrator (NFVO), which facilitates the composition of VNFs on SFCs (Huff et al., 2020; Fulber-Garcia et al., 2021).
 The NFVO is also responsible for managing the SFCs lifecycle and VNFs resources.
-The second module is the VNF Manager (VNFM), which is responsible for VNF lifecycle management, including VNF instantiation, deletion, configuration, and autoscaling [23].
-To perform its functions, the VNFM utilizes the VNF Descriptor (VNFD), a template that specifies the operational and deployment requirements for each VNF.
-The third module is the Virtualized Infrastructure Manager (VIM), which controls and manages the computing resources of the NFVI, including the creation, deletion, and reconfiguration of virtual devices.
+The second module is the VNF manager (VNFM), which is responsible for VNF lifecycle management, including VNF instantiation, deletion, configuration, and auto-scaling (Venâncio et al., 2021).
+To perform its functions, the VNFM utilises the VNF descriptor (VNFD), a template that specifies the operational and deployment requirements for each VNF.
+The third module is the virtualised infrastructure manager (VIM), which controls and manages the computing resources of the NFVI, including the creation, deletion, and reconfiguration of virtual devices.

-Regarding VNF availability, the ETSI has defined several resiliency requirements for NFV platforms and environments [24, 25].
+Regarding VNF availability, the ETSI has defined several resiliency requirements for NFV platforms and environments (Schöller et al., 2015; Nakamura et al., 2016).
 Specifically, an NFV platform must support the resiliency of VNFs of different types provided by various vendors.
 Different levels of resiliency may be defined because different VNFs have different requirements.
 Additionally, to ensure high availability, an NFV platform must provide a comprehensive fault management system that can detect and help recover from VNF failures.
 Finally, an NFV platform must guarantee that stateful VNFs retain their internal state in case of failure.